Aayushgup/Katas-exercise/README.md

 used command like stash , stash list , stash apply, stash drop, stash clear .
 ## Katas-18  git ignore
 we can ignore some of thing we want not to stage and commit. </br>
-used command and pushed to repo. (command are git rm --cached ,git rm and .gitignore file are created with different extension.)
+used command and pushed to repo. (command are git rm --cached ,git rm and .gitignore file are created with different extension.)you can put extesions like.txt, .s in gitignore file to ignore the file.
 ## Katas -19 Git-tag
 Tags are convenient for keeping track of commits that bump a version number.</br>
+Also gone through the **semantic versioning like v4.2.1** , two types of tags are there lightweight and annotated tags.</br>
 tried using command like-</br>
 git tag </br>
 git tag -d <tag></br>
 git tag --list <pattern></br>
+git tag -a (for annotated tag)